-Program presenters will be selected from local, regional, and national talent in order to prepare a program schedule that reflects the diversity of the city and the world.
-Requests from individuals to present programs are considered and weighed against the public’s demonstrated interest in the topic, budget, and other allocated resources, as well as the presenter’s demonstrated qualifications, expertise, and reputation.
-Decisions on which programs to offer are made by the Library’s staff program coordinators.
+Program presenters will be selected from local, regional, and national talent in order to prepare programs that reflect the diversity of the city and the world.
+Requests from individuals to present programs are considered and weighed against the public’s demonstrated interest in the topic, available budget, and other allocated resources, as well as the presenter’s demonstrated qualifications, expertise, and reputation.
+Program decisions ae made by staff program coordinators.

 Every attempt will be made to accommodate all who wish to attend a program.
 However, when safety or the success of a program requires it, attendance may be limited.
 When limits must be established, attendance will be determined on a first come, first served basis, either with advanced registration or at the door.

 The library does not offer programs that support or oppose any political candidate or ballot measure.
 However, election information, such as candidates’ forums that include invitations to all recognized candidates, may be offered.

-Approved by the Springfield Library Commission on October 1, 2008.
+Approved by the Springfield Library Commission on October 1, 2008